sittingherelikeaboss/Defend-Me/README.md

 ### Security Considerations

-1. Hashed email and password in the frontend.
-2. Hashed passwords in the database in case a database is stolen, the passwords are hashed and salted.
+1. Hashed passwords in the database in case a database is stolen, the passwords are hashed and salted.
-3. React website is HTTPS and so is the Flask backend.
+2. React website is HTTPS and so is the Flask backend.
-4. When a user logs in, a session ID is generated that is valid for a certain time (e.g. 1 hour) to access the private dashboard page.
+3. When a user logs in, a session ID is generated that is valid for a certain time (e.g. 1 hour) to access the private dashboard page.

 ### 🔑 Login Screen